hypo69/hypo/docs/gemini/out/en/explainer/src/ai/gemini/__init__.md

     * `from .generative_ai import GoogleGenerativeAI`: This line imports the `GoogleGenerativeAI` class from the `generative_ai.py` module within the `gemini` subpackage.
 The `.` indicates that the module is located within the current package.
 This is a standard Python import pattern.

 * **Variables:**
-    * `MODE = 'dev'`: This variable likely controls configuration options for the module.
+    * ``: This variable likely controls configuration options for the module.
 In a typical application, this would be used to define different behaviors in development or production.

 * **Classes:**